Receive monthly newsletters loaded with expertly curated articles, tips, and more

 To configure the CLV metric, start by multiplying the average customer retention rate by the average number of purchases.
 Once you have the total, multiply that number by the average deal total.

 Work-styles may be changing, but there are still ways to keep track of your sales team’s productivity and success by tracking KPIs for sales.
-Thoroughly evaluate the metrics against the set goals for your team to ensure proper tracking, improve siloed workflows, and ramp up sales productivity.
+Above all else, thoroughly evaluating metrics against the set goals for your team ensures proper tracking, improved workflows, and ramped up sales productivity.

-Interested in learning more about Cirrus Insight’s Activities+ tool?
-Start a Free 14 Day Trial.
+Interested in learning more about Cirrus Insight’s premier sales integration tool?
+Start a Free 14 Day Trial today!